 Omikuji and Omamori: Otherworldly Charms

 The most popular lucky charm in Shinto belief is undoubtedly the ‘omamori.’
-Dedicated to a variety of different wishes and events, such as studies, health, or love, an omamori basically a protective charm enclosed within a tiny, colorful bag of cloth.
+Dedicated to a variety of different wishes and events, such as, studies, health, or love, an omamori basically a protective charm enclosed within a tiny, colorful bag of cloth.
 Typically, they are either carried around by one person at all times, as a phone strap or on a bag, for example, or are affixed to a certain location – in one’s car or at one’s desk, to name two of them.

 Another thing to be purchased at shrines is the ‘omikuji.’
 These are little strips of paper drawn from a wooden box for a small offering to the temple or shrine, functioning as some form of fortune lottery.
 Blessings concerning things such as health, business, marriage, and so on are written on the paper, predicting different fortunes – but beware, you can also get cursed!
 Curse papers are usually tied either to a tree or a wall provided by the shrine or temple.
 By doing so, worshipers put their fortune in the hands of the kami or Buddha of the place so that the curse can be avoided.

 While a good majority of the newer Japanese population would not consider themselves particularly religious, Shinto and Buddhist customs and rituals still play an important role in Japanese day to day life, with shrine and temple visits leading the way.
-Experiencing these worshipping rituals is sure to offer a unique, authentic glimpse, not only into old Japanese philosophies and traditions but also into the modern society of the 21st century.
+Experiencing these worshipping rituals is sure to offer a unique, authentic glimpse, not only into old Japanese philosophies and traditions, but also on the modern society of the 21st century.